mirenradia/Research-Computing/01_Linux_Basics.md

 so second removed the default printing of the filename from `wc` (which does a **w**ord **c**ount).
 There are also situations where piping the input to commands simpler.

-The next key action we can do is to redirect the outputof one command to another.
+The next key action we can do is to redirect the output of one command to another.
 This is called **pipeing** and is done with `|` for example.

 ```bash
 $ ls -l | grep Jan > January_Files.txt